 Housing and Meals:

-New for 2017: Comfortable on-site housing in a dormitory-style suite with 2 bedrooms (1 BR for males, 1 BR for females), kitchenette, common living room, bathrooms, and laundry facilities.
+On-site housing available including laundry facilities.
+Recent addition of a dormitory-style suite with 2 bedrooms, kitchenette, common living room, and bathrooms.
 Home-cooked meals with the Herdklotz family are provided and encouraged.

 Hoo Haven is a non-profit organization, with a very limited budget.
 Therefore, our internships are unpaid volunteer positions providing practical work experience and training in wildlife rehabilitation.
 See Benefits

 Serious applicants only!
-Please visit www.hoohaven.org for information and to download the application form in early spring 2017.
+Please visit www.hoohaven.org for information and to download the application form or contact Karen Herdklotz directly Karen@hoohaven.org.
 Complete applications include a current resume, and 2 professional references (letters of recommendation).
 Applications must include the range of weeks for which you are available and preferred duration.
 Candidates will be contacted for an in-person interview conducted on-site at Hoo Haven (no exceptions); travel costs associated with the in-person interview are the interviewee's responsibility.